jswenke/sandbox/README.md

 - Add build option updates/build dependencies
 - Along with last bullet, add options in build prompt for what sources to include in project?
 Could make separate folders that have self-written example designs, and potentially TB's, for each of the IPs being worked on to reduce clutter in the source hierarchy

+- Start doing some audio processing stuff, store audio data from the mic in RAM

 ### Misc.